ToucanProtocol/toucan-sdk/README.md

 Why do you see my name twice you ask? 🤔

-Well, the first "Alex" represents the entity that is doing the retirement/offset.
-The second one represents the party that 'benefits' from it.
-The address also represents the beneficiary.
+Well, the first "Alice" represents the entity that is doing the retirement/offset.
+The second one represents the party that 'benefits' from it, in this case "Bob".
+We will also add Bob's address so now the relation of the certificate is set to that address instead of the retiring party.

-That's useful in case you happen to be an entity that retires on behalf of someone else.
+This useful in case you happen to be an entity that retires on behalf of someone else.